 Subject Summary of Change to Common Manual Type of Update Effective Date 1019 Maximum Stafford and PLUS Loan Periods This policy was originally distributed in Batch 148 and is being shared with the community for review a second time due to substantive changes made as a result of comments received.
-6.2 Determining the Loan Period States that the maximum period for which a school may certify a Stafford or PLUS loan is an academic year, and eliminates the 12-month maximum.
+States that the maximum period for which a school may certify a Stafford or PLUS loan is an academic year, and eliminates the 12-month maximum.
 Clarifies that the maximum period of time for which a school may certify a loan is the calendar period of time in which a student is expected to successfully complete the credit or clock hours and the instructional weeks in the Title IV academic year.
 Federal Loan periods beginning on or after July 1, 2008.
 This aligns with the suggested trigger event recommendation document submitted to the Department.
 If the Department publishes guidance with a different trigger event, the Common Manual will immediately notify schools and lenders of the change.
-1043 Minimum Loan Period 6.2 Determining the Loan Period Reduces the minimum loan period to a single term for a non-standard term- based credit-hour program with terms that are substantially equal in length and for which no term is less than nine weeks in length.
+1043 Minimum Loan Period Reduces the minimum loan period to a single term for a non-standard termbased credit-hour program with terms that are substantially equal in length and for which no term is less than nine weeks in length.
 Also provides that the minimum loan period for a student who transfers, or completes one program and begins another within an academic year, is the shorter of the remainder of the program or the remainder of the academic year associated with the previous program.
 Federal Loan periods beginning on or after July 1, 2008, unless implemented earlier by the school on or after November 1, 2007.
-1044 Payment Periods 6.3Determining Payment Periods6.4.BWhen Disbursements May Be Made8.7.BDelivering Second and Subsequent Disbursements9.5.AReturn Amounts for Title IV Grant and Loan ProgramsStates that the payment periods for a program measured in credit hours with standard terms or with non-standard terms that are substantially equal in length, for all Title IV programs, must correspond with the terms in the academic programs, for FFELP funds, the loan period must be divided into two payment periods.
+1044 Payment Periods 6.3 Determining Payment Periods 6.4.B When Disbursements May Be Made 8.7.B Delivering Second and Subsequent Disbursements 9.5.A Return Amounts for Title IV Grant and Loan Programs States that the payment periods for a program measured in credit hours with standard terms or with non-standard terms that are substantially equal in length, for all Title IV programs, must correspond with the terms in the academic year.
+For all other types of academic programs, for FFELP funds, the loan period must be divided into two payment periods.
 Federal Disbursements delivered by the school on or after July 1, 2008.